-This county has an elevated score per this index for social vulnerability when comparing as a county to other counties in the state.
-However, looking at the census tract level, social vulnerability appears equally higher across the county.
+This county falls below the state score per this index for social vulnerability when comparing as a county to other counties in the state.
+The census tract near Perry exhibits an increased social vulnerability score.

 Recommendations for this county:

 - Continue to update and maintain the county HMP and include attention to areas within the county that in addition to physical vulnerability may have compounding social vulnerability factors. - Efforts to strengthen building codes related to tornadoes and natural disasters should be considered. - Planning for shelters from disaster events for multifamily, HUD and LIHTC units, in addition to all housing in the community should be incorporated with any effort to increase housing.